rednose-public/RednoseFrameworkBundle/UPGRADE-1.5.md

 ------------

 * The grid pager was removed
-* All form components, models and interfaces are removed from the framework (TODO)
+* All form components, models and interfaces are removed from the framework
 * Extrinsic object was removed
 * Experimental Node-graph functionality was removed